HSRP Configuration and Load Balancing Explained

 By default, HSRP sets a router as the main router if it comes up first.
 For example, if you have three routers in an HSRP group.
 The router that starts first will be selected as the main router.
 Once the main router is selected, HSRP does not run the selection process again until the main router remains available.

-To configure HSRP load balancing, we have to adjust the priority sequence in such a way that if a router is active in one VLAN, it does not become active in other VLANs.
-We also need to make sure that HSRP always uses our sequence, no matter which router starts first.
+To configure HSRP load balancing, you must adjust the priority sequence so that if a router is active in one VLAN, it does not become active in other VLANs.
+You also need to configure HSRP so that it always uses your sequence, regardless of which router starts first.
+The following commands allow you to set priority.

 The first command sets the priority of the interface (router) in the HSRP group.
-You can set any value in the range 0 - 255.
+You can set any value between 0 and 255.
 The default value is 100.
-If you will not use this command, HSRP will assign the default priority to the interface.
+If you do not use this command, HSRP assigns the default priority to the interface.
 HSRP selects the interface that has the highest value.
-For example, if two interfaces have priority values 120 and 140, the interface that has the priority value 140 will be selected.
+For example, if two interfaces have priority values of 120 and 140, the interface with priority 140 will be selected.

-The second command instructs HSRP to always use our sequence, no matter which router is started earlier or later.
-You need to run this command only on the interface that you want to make active for the VLAN.
+The second command instructs HSRP to always use the configured sequence, regardless of which router starts first or last.
+Run this command only on the interface you want to make active for the VLAN.

-The following table lists the priority values that we will use in our example network.
+The following table lists the priority values used in this lab network.

 VLAN Router Interface Priority Preempt